romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A development team uses a branching strategy where new features are developed in feature branches before being merged into the main branch via pull requests.
+Q: A development team uses a branching strategy where new features are developed in feature branches before being merged into the main branch via pull requests.
 Which event should trigger code scanning to best suit this development pattern?
 <details><summary>Show the answer</summary><p>

 - **On pull request events targeting the main branch**